How to Write a Magnificent CV for Your LL.M. Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 Daria Levina

-Last year, I evaluated hundreds of LLM (master of laws) and PhD applications during the European University Institute selection process.
-CV is a core component of an LLM application, and it's crucial to get it right.
-In this post, I share my insights, highlight the most common mistakes, and explain how to make your CV as competitive as possible.
+In this post, I share my insights, highlight common mistakes, and explain how to make your LL.M.
+CV as competitive as possible.

-Key sections to include in a CV
+LL.M.
+CV: Key sections to include

 The essential sections of your CV should include:

-1. Header - your name, email, mobile number, and (optionally) address.
+• Include: your name, email, mobile number, and (optionally) address.

 2. Education

-3. Experience
+3. (Professional) Experience

-• Don’t number sections - numbers draw the reader's attention away from the content.
+• Don’t number sections.
+Numbers draw the reader's attention away from the content.

 • Don’t call your CV a 'biography.'
 It’s not.